Evelyn Barbirolli: Years of marriage

 Rothwell married John Barbirolli in 1939, after his divorce from his first wife.
 By this time Barbirolli was conductor of the New York Philharmonic, where he had succeeded Arturo Toscanini in 1936.
 Barbirolli and Rothwell lived in New York until 1943, when they returned to England so Barbirolli could take over the conductorship of the Hallé Orchestra, based in Manchester.
 Rothwell occasionally played in the orchestra, although she kept her appearances there to a minimum to avoid charges of nepotism.
 When the Hallé Orchestra performed in Salzburg in 1948, she was the soloist in the first performance of Mozart's Oboe Concerto, K. 314 since its rediscovery and republication.
 She also appeared in duet with the pianist Iris Loveridge.

+Vilém Tauský freely adapted music by Vanhal as an Oboe Concerto for Rothwell in 1957.
 Rothwell played the British premiere of Bohuslav Martinů's Concerto for Oboe and Small Orchestra, at the Proms on 24 August 1959, after the concerto's creator and dedicatee Jiří Tancibudek was unable to appear.

 In Manchester, Rothwell devoted herself to helping Barbirolli.
 She was his secretary and chauffeured him everywhere.
 She was always present at rehearsals, and he relied on her advice on matters of balance as she listened in the auditorium.
 As Barbirolli's health deteriorated she hardly played her oboe, devoting her time to him.
 She travelled with him to the United States when he became conductor of the Houston Symphony Orchestra.
 However she was one of the wind players who showed up for Charles MacKerras's much celebrated midnight 1959 recording of the Royal Fireworks Music for Pye using Handel's original orchestration including a serpent.
 He gathered just about every principal wind player in London for the event, a recording that has seldom been out of print.
 During his last years, Barbirolli's former manager caused them severe financial problems.